Rank type conditions on commutators in finite groups: Proof of Theorem

 \subsection{The case of semisimple groups}

 Let $G$ be a finite group admitting a group of coprime automorphisms $A$ such that any subset of $I_G(A)$ generates an $r$-generator subgroup.
 We want to prove that $[G,A]$ has $r$-bounded rank.
 Throughout this subsection we assume that $G=[G,A]$.
-Note that from Proposition~\ref{p-pcase} we already know that $[P,A]$ has $r$-bounded rank for any $A$-invariant Sylow subgroup $P$ of $G$.